Cyb3rhq/cyb3rhq-qa/tests/system/provisioning/manager_agent/README.md

-# wazuh-qa
+# cyb3rhq-qa

-Wazuh - Manager Agents provisioning
+Cyb3rhq - Manager Agents provisioning

 ## Enviroment description
 This enviroment sets a Manager with three (3) agents.
 Each agent has a especific version.
-It is designed to allow testing on different versions of the wazuh agent working in conjunction with a specific version of the wazuh manager.
+It is designed to allow testing on different versions of the cyb3rhq agent working in conjunction with a specific version of the cyb3rhq manager.

 ## Setting up the provisioning